Trade Law and the International System (720M3)

 30 credits, Level 7 (Masters)

-You will gain a deeper understanding of the rules and rationales for economic integration, along with current trends towards non-compliance and disengagement from the WTO’s rules-based trading system.
+This module examines key concepts and theories from law, politics and trade economics.
+It critically examines historical trends and structural inequalities embedded in decision-making processes.
+You’ll develop a deeper understanding of the rules and rationale for economic integration.
+You’ll also examine current trends towards non-compliance and disengagement from the WTO’s rules-based trading system.

 100%: Written assessment (Essay)